Central American Experience

 Belize: British nationals can visit Belize for up to 30 days without a visa.
 You must have your passport stamped on entry or risk a fine or arrest.

 Guatemala: British passport holders don’t need a visa to visit Guatemala for stays of up to 90 days.

 Honduras: British nationals don’t need to get a visa in advance to enter Honduras, but can get a 30 day tourist visa on arrival.

 El Salvador: British passport holders can enter El Salvador as a tourist for up to 90 days without the need for a visa.

-Contact your local embassy or consulate for the most up-to-date visa requirements, or ask us for more information.
+Contact your local embassy or consulate for the most up-to-date visa requirements.

 How Many People Will Be In My Group?

 The group size on this trip is capped at 18 people, but on average you’ll be one of 14-16.